GrafKnusprig/HuntShowdownLoadoutRandomizer/README.md

 It is perfectly suited to be used as a browser plugin in OBS-Studio and similar applications and was made exactly for this purpose.

 ### Usage in OBS:
+1. Download all files and store them in a local folder on your PC.
+(Download as .zip and unpack)
-Just add it as a 'Browser' source -> 'local' file to your scene in OBS.
+2. Add **Randomizer.html** as a **Browser** source with a local file to your scene in OBS.
 It has been designed to work with the default resolution for browser resources in OBS of 800px x 600px or larger.

-To interact with the page in OBS, right-click on the 'Browser' source and select 'Interact'.
+To interact with the **Randomizer** in OBS, right-click on the **Browser** source and select *Interact*.

 As default, OBS includes a custom CSS in all browser sources which looks as follows: